dynimorius/ngx-validator-pack/projects/ngx-validator-pack/README.md

 <a name="regexp-validators"></a>

-There are two types of RegExp validators in the Validator Pack, <mark>regexpValidator</mark> and <mark>regexpNotValidator</mark>.

-<mark>regexpValidator</mark> returns an error if the value does not match the regular expression, and
+<mark>regexpValidator</mark> returns an error if the value does not match the regular expression
-opposite to it <mark>regexpNotValidator</mark> returns an error if the value matches the regular expression.

 regexpValidator Example: